sonic-net/SONiC/doc/pmon/sonic_platform_test_plan.md

 ### Automation
 Manual intervention required, not automatable

+## 1.13 Check platform daemon status

+This test case will check the all daemon running status inside pmon(ledd no included) if they are supposed to to be running on this platform.
+* Using command `docker exec pmon supervisorctl status | grep {daemon}` to get the status of the daemon

+Expected results of checking daemon status:
+* the status of the daemon should be `RUNNING`

+### Steps
+* Get the running daemon list from the configuration file `/usr/share/sonic/device/{platform}/{hwsku}/pmon_daemon_control.json`
+* Check all the daemons running status in the daemon list

+### Pass/Fail Criteria
+* All the daemon status in the list shall be `RUNNING`

 # Mellanox Specific Test Cases

 ## 2.1 Ensure that the hw-management service is running properly